xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures21.md

   Previously it required the user to pass an object with a `query` attribute (which then contained the query string).

-  ArangoDB now supports both versions:
+  AvocadoDB now supports both versions:

       db._createStatement(queryString);
       db._createStatement({ query: queryString });